kailash-manasarovar/statement/docs/timeline/2026/august.md

     - After this particular rant, when I went to David's Tomb the following day a Frenchman screamed "scribbles of Baal" at me, and an Israeli man was clearly FURIOUS with the Catholics!
     - I tended to agree with the Israeli.
     - I went to mass at the Dormition Abbey for 15th August - Mary's Assumption - and I felt like I was going to vomit, and left.
+    - I showed the keyhole scar at the Wall and hope it was caught on camera.

 ## What a world!